Exchange (chess): General discussion

 A player's objective in a chess game is to checkmate the opponent's king and/or to avoid checkmate of his own king.
 In this ultimate sense, the value of chess pieces remaining in a game does not matter.
 Although no official score is kept of the value of pieces on the board for each player, much experience in chess play has determined approximate average strategic and tactical value of various pieces relative to a pawn, which is given a value of 1.
 Bishops and knights have about the same value at 3, rooks are valued at about 5, and a queen is valued at about 9.
 Since the king is indispensable, it has infinite value.
 Pieces, especially as distinguished by their value, are often referred to collectively as in chess.
 These values are not absolute because the usefulness of a piece also depends on its position in a particular game, commonly in a way hard to quantify.
 For example, an advanced passed pawn with a good probability of promotion is commonly more valuable in a particular situation than a backward or isolated pawn that is not a passed pawn.

 A forced exchange is an exchange in a position where one of the players is required to initiate or undergo an exchange, either because no alternative play is allowed by chess rules or because the consequence of not making the exchange would be unacceptably detrimental to that player's game.
 Many exchanges can be offered, but they are not forced.
-In such cases, the player presented with the possibility of an exchange may decide to make the initial capture, may decline making the initial capture, or may even move to avoid the exchange.
+In such cases, the player presented with the possibility of an exchange may decide to make the initial capture, may decline making the initial capture, or may sometimes try to avoid the exchange.
 The player can weigh the advantages and disadvantages of each move to decide.
 For a prospective uneven exchange, the values of the pieces are often the deciding factor.